Electric Cars in India

 When you are pumping money into an electric car, it goes without saying that car insurance becomes all the more important.
 While right now the coverage for EVs is the same as the traditional cars, you should watch out for specifications unique to electric vehicles: it is suggested that the mechanical, electronic and electric failure of battery and electricity supply unit should be protected.
 Also keep in mind that since the repair costs are higher in case of EVs, the premium you will pay is also most likely going to be higher.
 This enhances the importance of insurance features like No Claims Bonus (NCB).
 What is NCB and how does that help?
 NCB is a reduction in the premium charged for insurance when no claim has been made during the previous insurance year.
 With the electric cars, you’re playing at higher stakes, and of course, a higher premium.
 Therefore, it becomes important that you save wherever you can.

-Keep your car safe with Bajaj Allianz Car Insurance, available on Finserv MARKETS, which services through a vast network of 4,000+ cashless garages across all major cities.
-With the Bajaj Allianz Car Insurance, you can transfer up to 50% of your existing No Claim Bonus (NCB).
-You can get claims for your Bajaj Allianz car insurance settled swiftly and use Motor OTS – an insurance wallet for instant claim approval up to Rs.
+Keep your car safe with Car Insurance plans, available on Finserv MARKETS, which services through a vast network of 4,000+ cashless garages across all major cities.
+With a Car Insurance, you can transfer up to 50% of your existing No Claim Bonus (NCB).
+You can get claims for your car insurance settled swiftly and use Motor OTS – an insurance wallet for instant claim approval up to Rs.
 20,000.
-On Finserv MARKETS, you can choose from a range of plans and pick the one that suits your needs.
+To buy the best car insurance policy online, use the car insurance calculator.
+The tool helps you determine the premiums and compare the prices of car insurance plans offered by other insurers as well.
+That way, you will be able to make an informed decision.
+On Finserv MARKETS, you can choose from a range of plans and pick the one that suits your needs and budget.

 Finserv MARKETS, from the house of Bajaj Finserv, is an exclusive online supermarket for all your personal and financial needs.
 We understand that every individual is different and thus when you plan to achieve your life goals or shop for the gadget of your dreams, we believe in helping you Make it Happen in a few simple clicks.
 Simple and fast loan application processes, seamless, hassle-free claim-settlements, no cost EMIs, 4 hours product delivery and numerous other benefits.
 Loans, Insurance, Investment and an exclusive EMI store, all under one roof – anytime, anywhere!